 Where, before an allegation has been determined by the case examiners1 or referred to the investigation committee or the Medical Practitioners Tribunal Service (MPTS) for them to arrange for it to be determined by a medical practitioners tribunal2, the registrar3 considers it appropriate to do so, the registrar may refer the allegation to the case examiners for consideration under this provision4.

-If after considering the allegation5 it appears to the case examiners that the practitioner's6 fitness to practise is impaired or the practitioner suffers from a continuing or episodic physical or mental condition which, although in remission at the time
+If after considering the allegation5 it appears to the case examiners that the practitioner's6 fitness to practise is impaired or the practitioner suffers from a continuing or episodic physical or mental condition which, although in

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.

 TAKE A FREE TRIAL